 A: As described in the introduction, the job of the modern data scientist has precedents that go much further back than most people realize.
 It’s useful to understand the history of utilizing raw data to help inform decision making because the vast bulk of problems that a data scientist/analyst faces in the job have been encountered before.
 The frameworks presented here are a very generalized set of tools that have been applied across a very wide swathe of product development and are likely useful in whatever business/product context that you are facing.

-Thanks to Marc Andreessen for inspiration and support in the creation of Tribe Capital, Chamath Palihapitiya for helping to pave the way, Hiten Shah for reading multiple revisions of this article, and lastly, the Tribe team, Arjun Sethi, Ted Maidenberg, Brendan Moore, and Jake Ellowitz, for their invaluable contributions to this article.
+Thanks to Marc Andreessen for inspiration and support in the creation of Tribe Capital, Chamath Palihapitiya for helping to pave the way, Hiten Shah for reading multiple revisions of this article.